PierreMegret/Bike-Sharing-Prediction-Model/README.md

 ### Part 3.
 Predictions and model performances
 Evaluated the model performances and predicated the total count of bikes rented in the test set.

+## Results
+Ranked first in a private Kaggle competition (22 participants).